animo/siera-cli/docs/README.md

 The Aries CLI is a development tool that assists you with your Aries based self-sovereign identity development.

-You can use it for individual actions or to run automations.
-Whether you have been working with verifiable credentials for years, or are just getting started, the CLI will make your life easier.&#x20;
+The CLI makes it easy to create schemas, definitions and credentials so you can test your Aries application.
+You can use it both for individual actions or to run automations.&#x20;

 {% hint style="info" %}
 Currently, Aries-CLI is on its first release.
 If you have any feature requests, bugs or recommendations, we'd love to hear them!
 Open issues or contribute through PRs on our [GitHub](https://github.com/animo/aries-cli) repo.